InHouse-Banana/DataScientistChallenge/README.md

 Metrics Test - accuracy: 0.7 f1: 0.37 precision: 0.35 recall: 0.39 roc_auc: 0.59
 ```

-which show a slightly `ROC_AUC` for the training set but an improvement in the test, reducing the overfitting, that show us that both reducing the complexity of the model and dropping categories w/o help the model predict unseen data.
+which show a slightly `ROC_AUC` for the training set but an improvement in the test, reducing the overfitting, showing that both reducing the complexity of the model and dropping categories would help the model predict unseen data.

-Moreover, the categories are a bit more stable, with slightly higher values individual (as the average shows) but when that's not the case the spread is tighter.
+Moreover, the categories are a bit more stable, with slightly higher values individual (as the average shows) but when that's not the case the standard deviation is lower, `sex = female` and `education = high_school`.

 ![revised_model_roc_test_gender](images/revised_model_roc_test_sex.png)